 5. How to handle rabokki leftover

-I really recommend to finish rabokki in the same day you cook it as rabokki leftover does not reheat well.
-I make sure there is no ramyeon left before I put my rabokki at the fridge, considering leaving ramyeon in liquid will make it soggy and disintegrate into porridge texture.
+I really recommend finishing rabokki in the same day you cook it as rabokki leftover does not reheat well.
+Make sure there is no ramyeon left before putting the leftover in the fridge, considering leaving ramyeon in liquid will make it soggy and disintegrate into porridge texture.
 Then, you can reheat any leftover along with a little bit of water in a small pan over low heat on the next day.

 In case you feel bored with eating rabokki, you can alternatively deep fry the rice cakes and fish cakes in oil.
 The outer gochujang sauce will make them extra crispy with nugget skin texture.
 I totally love the fried version as the rice cakes become soft on the inside and crispy on the outside.

 (Notes: I made three times the recipe in these photos.)